maxbates/cogeneration/README.md

 - **Harmonic prior** instead of only gaussian prior
 - Enables **recyling** through the trunk + IPA
 - **CUDA optimizations + kernels**, e.g. Flash Attention (and Flash IPA), cuEquivariant triangle attention
+- **Unified Config** with structured configs, in code using dataclasses instead of YAML
 - many improvements to code base: typing, enums, documentation, tests, etc.
 - Many of these **new features and modules are optional**
   - everything is easily **reverse compatible with MultiFlow, i.e. can use public Multiflow weights** with a config preset